willjsporter/CV/README.md

 #### Hobbies
 - I play loads of hockey!
 - I love craft beers
-- I have an incredible dog Cosmo
+- I have an incredible dog called Cosmo
-- Turtlenecks
+- Tracksuits and turtlenecks